Jim Suhler

-Early life and career influences
+Early Life and Career Influences

 Jim Suhler was born in Dallas, Texas on December 30, 1960.
 He grew up in the Lakewood area of Dallas, Texas and attended Hillcrest High School.
 His first exposure to music was by The Beatles, The Rolling Stones, and other British Invasion bands on Dallas AM top 40 radio station KLIF in the 1960s.
 His major influences at that point were Lynyrd Skynyrd, The Allman Brothers Band, ZZ Top, Johnny Winter, Led Zeppelin and Rory Gallagher among others.
 During these formative years, Suhler was exposed to Texas guitar talent performing in local North Texas nightclubs like Bugs Henderson, Stevie Ray Vaughan, Anson Funderburgh, Jimmie Vaughan and Rocky Hill.
 Suhler played in an array of forgotten cover and original bands during these years, initially backing other vocalists or guitarists.
 He knew at an early age he definitely wanted to be a musician (he started playing guitar at the age of 14) but it was not until a trip to Mississippi where he met Son Thomas, that he knew for certain that he wanted to play the blues.
 Suhler said of this visit, "He was really gracious – he let me come in and we played together.
 It was really special".